-In the end, the only problem is the last point, right to be forgotten, as it comes with some technical challenges.
-Usual company can deploy just some form, for example GDPR Form, and process incoming requests manually.
+In the end, the only problem is the last point, the right to be forgotten, as it comes with some technical challenges.
+A usual company can deploy just some form, for example GDPR Form, and process incoming requests manually.

 The only issue is for bigger companies with technology like Kafka or blockchain, where is historically user e-mails or other personal information instead of some random hash, or backups on types or other backup without ability to change the backup files.

-Companies have to fix how they process personal data and I think it’s a good thing as security is very hard and complex and privacy very important.
+Companies have to fix how they process personal data, and I think it’s a good thing as security is tough and complicated, and privacy very important.
 We have many leaks.
 It’s good to bring strict rules with a high penalty so the Internet can be more secure and support privacy.

 I will ask you a question: would you like if a restaurant would have a dirty kitchen?
 Of course not, and there is a law to protect you.

 Another question: would you be pleased companies could track any information about you without your knowledge and share it with anybody?
 For example mobile operator, your history where have you been?
 Well, they do that.
 GDPR is that one giving us the right to know and be in charge of our personal data.

-Until now companies are like “How much data can we trick people into giving us?
-We’ll figure out how to use it later!” and now it’s not accepted thanks to GDPR.
+Until now, companies are like, “How much data can we trick people into giving us?
+We’ll figure out how to use it later!”
+Now it’s not accepted thanks to GDPR.